 And it’s easy.

 2. Pin a promotional image of your webinar and link it directly to the registration page.

-A well-written blog post can easily be as effective as a dedicated landing page, and often more so thanks to the value your reader gets out of it.
+Don’t underestimate the power of SEO.
+A well-written blog post with relevant keywords can easily be as effective as a dedicated landing page, and often more so thanks to the value your reader gets out of it.

 Write and schedule one blog post each week for the three weeks prior to your webinar, on the same topic as your webinar.

 Every 400-500 words, insert a link to your webinar’s registration page (a 1500 word article should have two links in the body and one at the end) .

 CoSchedule reported on several studies that were done into the ideal blog post length.
 They found that the best blog posts range from 1,600 to about 2,500 words.
 These lengths seems to perform best in organic search when keywords used in the posts were used in the title, at least one subhead, and sprinkled naturally throughout the post.

 Use Buffer to schedule your blog posts to go out on social media, and send it to your email list too.